iamhriturajsaha/AI-POWERED-COMMUNICATION-TOOL/README.md

 We extend our heartfelt thanks to:
 - Our guide **Ms. G. Kavitha, M.E., (Ph.D.)**
 - The Department of Computer Science, Sathyabama University
-- Panel members, professors, and technical staff
+- Panel members, professors and technical staff

 ---